grycap/ec3/doc/source/ec3aas.rst

 In case of the HelixNebula Cloud the wizard has an additional step after "Cluster Configurationt".
 In the "Provider Account" step (:ref:`Fig. 6 <figure_helix>`) the user must provide the API key and Secret Key of the Exoscale cloud.
-To get them follow the steps described in the `AoD readthedocs`_.
+To get them follow the steps described in the `Exoscale Vouchers for AoD`_ documentation.

 .. _figure_helix:
 .. figure:: images/helix.png